 Moving Beyond “Green”

 Bob Berkebile encourages us to look to nature as our model for how to live sustainably in this interview by Omega CEO, Robert "Skip" Backus.
-Join Bob Berkebile at the Design by Nature Conference in October.
+Hear more from Bob Berkebile and Skip Backus via the Where We Go From Here Conference Live Stream in October.

 Skip: For more than 30 years, you have been a pioneer in the sustainable design movement, and helped introduce the Leadership in Energy and Environmental Design (LEED®) standard that has become the benchmark for green buildings in America.
 How can new standards in sustainable design help to restore the environmental, economic, and social vitality of communities?